-Ve ersion History 2

-1. .
-Int roduction 6

-2. .
-Sc cope 7

-3. .
-No ormative References 7

-4. .
-Te erms and Definitions 7

-5. .
-Op peration and Management of this Certification Scheme 11

-5.1 Governance of this Planet Mark Certification Scheme 11

-5.2 Membership of the Certification Governance Board 11

-5.3 Operation of Certification Governance Board 11

-5.4 Review of Certification Scheme Operation 11

-5.5 Changes in Specified Requirements 12

-5.6 Updates to this Certification Scheme 12

-5.7 Access to this Certification Scheme 12

-5.8 Mechanism for Ensuring Impartiality 12

-5.9 Confidentiality 12

-5.10 Appointment and Management of Assessment Bodies 13

-5.11 Contracts 13

-5.12 Outsourcing & Subcontracting 13

-5.13 Resource Requirements 13

-5.14 Issuing Of Reports and Certificates 13

-5.15 Content of Planet Mark Certification Report 14

-5.16 Content of Planet Mark Certificate 15

-5.17 Duration (Validity) of Certification 15

-5.18 Management and Retention of Records 16

-5.19 Directory of Members 16

-5.20 Complaints and Appeals Process 16

-5.21 Termination of Certification or Membership 16

-5.22 Option to Become A Decertified Member 17

-5.23 Lapsed Member 17

-5.24 Re-Certification of a Decertified or Lapsed Member and Exceptional Circumstar 18 nces

-6. .
-Op peration of Planet Mark Assessment Bodies (PMABs) 20

-6.1 Methods Used By The PMAB to Assess Conformance 20

-6.1 1.1 Calculations by the PMAB 20

-6.1 1.2 Verification of Third-Party Calculations 20
+Ver sion History2

+1. Intr ntroduction

+2. Sco соре8

+3. Nor mative References

+4. Ter ms and Definitions9

+5. Ope eration and Management of this Certification Scheme

+5.1 Governance of this Planet Mark Certification Scheme12

+5.2 Membership of the Certification Governance Board

+5.3 Operation of Certification Governance Board12

+5.4 Review of Certification Scheme Operation

+5.5 Changes in Specified Requirements

+5.6 Updates to this Certification Scheme

+5.7 Access to this Certification Scheme

+5.8 Mechanism for Ensuring Impartiality

+5.9 Confidentiality

+5.10 Appointment and Management of Assessment Bodies14

+5.11 Contracts

+5.12 Outsourcing & Subcontracting14

+5.13 Resource Requirements 14

+5.14 Issuing Of Reports and Certificates14

+5.15 Content of Planet Mark Certification Report

+5.16 Content of Planet Mark Certificate

+5.17 Duration (Validity) of Certification

+5.18 Management and Retention of Records17

+5.19 Directory of Members

+5.20 Complaints and Appeals Process

+5.21 Termination of Certification or Membership17

+5.22 Option to Become a Decertified Member

+5.23 Recertification based on exceptional circumstances

+5.24 Lapsed Member

+5.25 Re-Certification of a Decertified or Lapsed Member and Exceptional Circumstances 19

+6. Ope eration of Planet Mark Assessment Bodies (PMABs)

+6.1 Methods Used By The PMAB to Assess Conformance

+6.1.
+1 Calculations by the PMAB21

+6.1.
+2 Verification of Third-Party Calculations